ncbi/scPopCorn/README.md

 ```
 CResult = MSingle.NKcut_Rounding(3.0,20)
 ```
-"3.0" is the same as "3.0" in previous command; "20" is the actually number of
+"3.0" is the same as "3.0" in previous command; "20" is the actually number of sub-populations you want to identify.
+CResult[1] incldes the sub-population id for each cell.